-A. Civil penalties -

-When the provider knowingly pursues payment based on a false claim or statement:

-- (1) Not less than \$5,000 for each act, and not more than \$10,000 total in civil penalties; - (2) Three (3) times the amount of damages sustained by the state or government; and - (3) Costs associated with bringing the civil action.

-When a provider unknowingly accepts payment in excess of the amount entitled to:

-(1) Repayment of the excess amount.

-\The same violation may be subject to multiple penalties if action is brought under federal law as well as state law.
+- 1. Civil penalties: - a.
+When the provider knowingly pursues payment based on a false claim or statement: - a.
+Not less than \$5,000 for each act, and not more than \$10,000 total in civil penalties; - b.
+Three (3) times the amount of damages sustained by the state or government; and - c.
+Costs associated with bringing the civil action. - b.
+When a provider unknowingly accepts payment in excess of the amount entitled to: - i. of the excess amount. - The same violation may be subject to multiple penalties if action is brought under federal law as well as state law. - 2.
+Criminal penalties:

-B. Criminal penalties -